Dietrichstein family

-The House of Dietrichstein was the name of one of the oldest and most prominent Austrian noble families originating from Carinthia.
-The family belonged to the High Nobility, the Hochadel.
-The Nikolsburg (Mikulov) branch was elevated to the rank of Prince of the Holy Roman Empire in 1624, while a member of the Hollenburg branch was elevated to the same dignity in 1684.
-The family hold two groups of territories: the Principality of Dietrichstein, some castles in Carinthia and Moravia, and the Barony of Tarasp in Switzerland.
+The House of Dietrichstein was one of the oldest and most prominent Austrian noble families originating in the Duchy of Carinthia.
+The family belonged to the high nobility (German: Hochadel).
+The Nikolsburg branch was elevated to the rank of Prince of the Holy Roman Empire in 1624, while a member of the Hollenburg branch was elevated to the same dignity in 1684.
+The family held two territories with imperial immediacy – the Principality of Dietrichstein, along with castles in Carinthia and Moravia, and the Sovereign Barony of Tarasp (now in Switzerland).